25 Things You Didn’t Know About Studying Medicine

 2. Prepare to Work Harder Than You Ever Worked Before

-If this wasn’t a list, this would be the only thing on here.
-Your books may casually say medical school is tough but you won’t really know until you start.
+This would be the only thing on here if this wasn’t a list.
+Your books may casually say medical school is tough but you won’t know until you start.
 Medical school is an endurance test.
 Prepare to be at the top of your game consistently.

-3. Medical School requires more memorization skill than critical thinking skill
+3. Medical School requires more memorization skills than critical thinking skills

 Yes.
 You have to be able to read all the large books and remember all the weird names.
 If you want to study medicine, you should get good at memorizing information.

-4. The Highest ranked Medical Schools don’t necessary provide the best training
+4. The Highest-ranked Medical Schools don’t necessarily provide the best training

 You’ve probably seen those medical school rankings on the internet.
 Don’t rely on them.
 If you want to decide on the right medical school for you, ask the students or the medical practitioners.